You are viewing this page in an unauthorized frame window.

 [Redirect to: https://www.nccoe.nist.gov/cybersecurity-space-domain] Space is an emerging commercial critical infrastructure sector that is no longer the domain of only national government authorities.
 Space is an inherently risky environment in which to operate, so cybersecurity risks involving commercial space – including those affecting commercial satellite vehicles – need to be understood and managed alongside other types of risks to ensure safe and successful operations.

 In Special Publication 800-208, Recommendation for Stateful Hash-Based Signature Schemes, NIST approves two schemes for stateful hash-based signatures (HBS) as part of the post-quantum cryptography development effort.
 The two schemes were developed through the Internet Research Task Force (IRTF): 1) XMSS, specified in Request for Comments (RFC) 8391 in May 2018, and 2) LMS, in RFC 8554 in April 2019.
-Background HBS schemes were the topic for a session of talks during the first public workshop...
+Since being published in 2020, NIST has received feedback in regards to the restriction...

 Systems security engineering contributes to a broad-based and holistic security perspective and focus within the systems engineering effort.
 This ensures that stakeholder protection needs and security concerns associated with the system are properly identified and addressed in all systems engineering tasks throughout the system life cycle.
 Mission Statement...
 To provide a basis to formalize a discipline for systems security engineering in terms of its principles, concepts, and activities....